 Findings from the main survey are published in a report and tables which are freely available on our website.
 An anonymised copy of the dataset is available on the UK Data Archive for the purposes of not-for-profit research, teaching or personal educational development.

 Other researchers can apply to NHS Digital for permission to use the information.
-However, any information used by other researchers will not enable pupils to be identified and will be used for statistical and research purposes only.
+However, any information used by other researchers will not enable pupils to be identified and will be used for statistical and research into health and social care.